 Hi there, I'm Erin.

-Growing up as the youngest of seven means two things:
+Growing up as the youngest of seven means you learn pretty quickly how to make people listen.

-I wrote tiny handmade books, illustrated them with full childhood commitment, stapled them together, and sold them to family members for $1, bites of their sandwiches, or in exchange for keeping their secrets.
+I made fully illustrated, handmade books, stapled them together, and sold them to family members for $1, bites of their sandwiches, or in exchange for keeping their secrets.

 So naturally, I built an entrepreneurial life.